m-Py/anticlust/README.md

 ## A quick start

-We can use the function `anticlustering()` to create similar sets of elements.
-It takes as input a data table describing the elements that should be assigned to sets.
+We illustrated in the example above, we can use the function `anticlustering()` to create similar sets of elements.
+The function takes as input a data table describing the elements that should be assigned to sets.
 In the data table, each row represents an element, for example a person, word or a photo.
 Each column is a numeric variable describing one of the elements’ features.
 The table may be an R `matrix` or `data.frame`; a single feature can also be passed as a `vector`.
 The number of groups is specified through the argument `K`.

 ### The anticlustering objective